siteorigin/docs/widgets-bundle/templating/html-templates.md

 # HTML Templates
 HTML templates are used to render widgets for display in the front end.
 A template is included for output when the `widget()` function is called, so it has access to the widget `$instance` variable and the `$args` variable.
+Variables in sections can be accessed by multidimensional array as shown below.
 The template's name must be specified by overriding the `get_template_name()` function.
 By default, it must be placed in a folder named _tpl_ in the root of the widget folder.

 ### Example - simple template
 Overriding the `get_template_name()` function: